click2install/xumacoin/README.md

 CActiveMasternode::Dseep() — RelayMasternodeEntryPing vin = CTxIn(COutPoint(16344302e, 1), scriptSig=)
 ```

-If you do not see this appear within a minute or so of watching, you may have a problem, you then need to look for an entry like:
+Once the output slows down, if you do not see this appear within a minute or so of watching, you may have a problem, you then need to look for an entry like:

 ```
 CActiveMasternode::Dseep()  - Error: masternode is not in a running status